Newsletter Roundup (tl;dr)

 Welcome to the ENS DAO Newsletter:

-New editions — published bi-weekly (Tuesday)
+New editions — published bi-weekly (Tuesdays)

 Previous editions are archived on the ENS DAO Archive.

-New proposals are broadcasted to Telegram.
+New proposals are broadcast to Telegram.

 ENS DAO Dashboard is now available for public review.